moderneinc/mass-ingest-example/README.md

 This example demonstrates how to use the [Moderne CLI](https://docs.moderne.io/user-documentation/moderne-cli/getting-started/cli-intro) to ingest a large number of repositories into a Moderne platform.

-You can find a [detailed step-by-step guide for how to set up ingestion](https://docs.moderne.io/administrator-documentation/moderne-platform/how-to-guides/integrating-private-code) in the Moderne docs.
-You can also follow along with this README.

 ## Step 1: Create a `repos.csv` file

 The first step needed to integrate private code is to come up with a list of repositories that should be ingested (`repos.csv`).
 This list should be in a CSV format with the first row composed of headers for the columns.